danielcbit/apcctrl/doc/manual/manual.rst

 network running the Network Information Server.

-The ``status`` command line option of apcaccess will produce a full printout of all the STATUS variables used by apcupsd.
-This can be very helpful for checking the condition of your UPS and to know whether or not apcupsd is properly connected to it.
+The ``status`` command line option of apcaccess will produce a full printout of all the STATUS variables used by apcctrl.
+This can be very helpful for checking the condition of your UPS and to know whether or not apcctrl is properly connected to it.

-Please note that if you invoke apcaccess within the first 30 seconds of launching apcupsd, you will likely get an error message such as:
+Please note that if you invoke apcaccess within the first 30 seconds of launching apcctrl, you will likely get an error message such as:

 ::